HubReb/imitkd_ast/README.md

 ```

-If you want to develop locally without reinstall fairseq after every change run:
+If you want to develop locally without reinstalling fairseq after every change run:
 ```
 pip install --editable .
 ```

-Installing fairseq is required to have access to the changes made to the framework in this repo.
+Installing fairseq like this is required to have access to the changes made to the framework in this repo.

 ## Datasets